fcn06/swarm/README.md

 *   **Improved UI** Improve the UI to interact with any kind of agent.
 *   **Test with Llama.cpp Server** Test with llama.cpp server so that we can connect all kind of fine tuned models for single domain agents.

+## **🤝 How to Contribute**

+We welcome contributions of all kinds!
+Whether you're a developer, a writer, or just have a great idea, we'd love to have you.

+Here are a few ways you can help:

+1.  **Report Bugs**: If you find a bug, please [open an issue](https://github.com/your-repo-url/swarm/issues) and provide as much detail as possible.
+2.  **Suggest Features**: Have an idea for a new feature?
+We'd love to hear it!
+[Open an issue](https://github.com/your-repo-url/swarm/issues) to start the discussion.
+3.  **Submit Pull Requests**: If you're ready to contribute code, please fork the repository and submit a pull request.
+We recommend starting with issues labeled `good first issue`.
+4.  **Improve the Documentation**: If you see an area where the documentation could be better, please don't hesitate to make the change and submit a pull request.

+Before contributing, please read our (coming soon) `CONTRIBUTING.md` file for more detailed guidelines.

 We're eager for your comments, suggestions, and contributions!
 Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.

 You an also contribute by suggesting configuration files that you have been using to support your use case, as well as models you have been using for your experimentations